mbrenman/GeoDataModeling/Address_PreFormatter_README.txt

 README for Address_PreFormatter
-Version 1 - Initial commit
 Matt Brenman
 ----------__________----------__________----------__________----------__________
 Purpose:
+        Much of the logic in the Address_PreFormatter is performed using regular expressions.
+While this is not a perfect solution, it does allow for much simpler code, which in turn is easier to understand and read.
         The Address_PreFormatter is designed to parse addresses into their discrete fields, so that they can run on the Address_Getter and Error_Fixer modules, which utilize very separated information.
 This module attempts to split any address into the following pieces:
         -Street Number
-           -Defined as a series of numbers followed by whitespace.
+           -Defined as a series of numbers followed by whitespace, where the first number is a non-zero digit.
 This is the definition to avoid complication with streets like 5th street, but it does have issues with numbers like 111-a, which do not follow the format.
-This usually ends up with the number being concatenated with the street name, which does not cause a geocoding issue, but does make the Error_Fixer not as efficient -Street Direction
+This usually ends up with the number being concatenated with the street name, which does not cause a geocoding issue, but does make the Error_Fixer not as efficient
+        -Street Direction
-           -Defined as North, South, East, West, N, S, E, W, N., S., E., and W.
+           -Defined as North, South, East, West, N, S, E, W, or any of these followed by a period.
+There also needs to be a break on either side of the direction (whitespace or end of string) -Street Name
-        -Street Name
            -Street names are taken after everything else, so that if there were fields with street name, they will have been removed and usually only the street name will remain.
         -Street Suffix
-           -Defined as lane, road, street, ln, rd, st, etc.
+           -Defined as lane, road, street, ln, rd, st, etc. or any of these with a period.
+All need to be break padded.
         -City
            -City, like the street name, is also taken as what is left over from the field after all else is removed.
 This is not a problem when the